mharris717/ember-cli-pagination/doc/primitives/paged-array-computed.md

 import pagedArray from 'ember-cli-pagination/computed/paged-array';

 Ember.Object.extend({
-  // the property that contains all objects
+  // The property that contains all objects
+  // In a real app, often set by the route
   content: [1,2,3,4,5,6,7,8,9,10],

-  // the paged array
+  // the PagedArray
   pagedContent: pagedArray('content', {perPage: 5})
 });